Kotlin/kotlinx-datetime/README.md

 A multiplatform Kotlin library for working with date and time.

+See [Using in your projects](#using-in-your-projects) for the instructions how to setup a dependency in your project.

 ## Design overview

 There are a few guiding principles in the design of `kotlinx-datetime`.
 First of all, it is pragmatic, focused